sashfaq911/Atliq-Hardwares-Excel-Data-Analytics/README.md

 EDA involved exploring the sales data to answer key questions for the following reports:

-### 📈 Sales Report:
+### 📈 1.
+Sales Report:
  -  Create a _[Customer Performance Report](https://github.com/sashfaq911/Atliq-Hardwares-Excel-Data-Analytics/blob/Projects/Sales%20Analytics/Customer%20Performance%20Report.pdf)_ to show the net sales of individual customers for the year 2019- 2021 and as well as a comparison of year 2021 and 2020.
  -  Conduct a comprehensive comparison between _[market (countries) performance and sales target](https://github.com/sashfaq911/Atliq-Hardwares-Excel-Data-Analytics/blob/Projects/Sales%20Analytics/Market%20Performance%20vs%20Target%20Report.pdf)_ for 2019-2021.

+**Additional Requests:**
  -  Find the top _[10 products based on the percentage increase](https://github.com/sashfaq911/Atliq-Hardwares-Excel-Data-Analytics/blob/Projects/Sales%20Analytics/Top%2010%20Products.pdf)_ in their net sales from 2020 to 2021?
  -  Generate a _["Division"](https://github.com/sashfaq911/Atliq-Hardwares-Excel-Data-Analytics/blob/Projects/Sales%20Analytics/Division%20Level%20Report.pdf)_ report to present the net sales data for 2020 and 2021, along with the growth percentage.
  -  Create a report that ranks the _[top 5 and bottom 5 products](https://github.com/sashfaq911/Atliq-Hardwares-Excel-Data-Analytics/blob/Projects/Sales%20Analytics/Top%20%26%20Bottom%205%20Products.pdf)_ in terms of quantity sold.
  -  What are the _[new products](https://github.com/sashfaq911/Atliq-Hardwares-Excel-Data-Analytics/blob/Projects/Sales%20Analytics/New%20Products%202021.pdf)_ that AtliQ began selling in 2021?
  -  What are the _[top 5 countries](https://github.com/sashfaq911/Atliq-Hardwares-Excel-Data-Analytics/blob/Projects/Sales%20Analytics/Top%205%20Country%202021.pdf)_ in terms of net sales in 2021?

-### 🏦 Finance Report:
+### 🏦 2.
+Finance Report:
  -  Create Profit and Loss (P&L) reports by _[Fiscal Year](https://github.com/sashfaq911/Atliq-Hardwares-Excel-Data-Analytics/blob/Projects/Finance%20Analytics/P%26L%20Statement%20By%20Fiscal%20Year.pdf)_ & _[Months](https://github.com/sashfaq911/Atliq-Hardwares-Excel-Data-Analytics/blob/Projects/Finance%20Analytics/P%26L%20Statement%20by%20Months%20.pdf)_
  -  Create a Profit and Loss (P&L) report by _[Markets](https://github.com/sashfaq911/Atliq-Hardwares-Excel-Data-Analytics/blob/Projects/Finance%20Analytics/P%26L%20Statement%20by%20Markets.pdf)_
  -  Create a _[GM% by Quarters](https://github.com/sashfaq911/Atliq-Hardwares-Excel-Data-Analytics/blob/Projects/Finance%20Analytics/GM%25%20by%20Quarters%20(sub%20zone).pdf)_ report in the sub zone division for each of the years from 2019-2021.

 ## Data Analysis 📶

+Some interesting Excel features I worked with:

-### 📈 Sales Report Creation
+### 📈 1.
+Sales Report Creation
 ---

 **Customer Performance Report**
 - Developed pivot tables to visualize sales data and provide insights.
 - Applied `CALCULATE()` to filter Net Sales for year 2019, 2020, 2021.
 With that, used `DIVIDE()` to get '21 vs 20' column.
 - Once all measures were created, I formatted numbers to _millions with one decimal place_ using `0.0,,"M"` for easy readability.
-- Added text and color formatting using **Conditional Formatting** to highlight data, identify trends and improve data readability.
+- Added text and color formatting using **Conditional Formatting & Color Bars** to highlight data, identify trends and improve data readability.

 **Market Performance vs Target Report**
 - Added Target Data to my existing Data Model
+- Created new measures `2021 - Target` & `%` and applied same number formatting to display numbers in _millions with one decimal place_.
+- Applied **3-Color-Scale Formatting**, where strongest color represeted the minimum value (our values were all negative).
 -

-With the above two reports, I created further reports that helped me answer the business queries in the EDA section above:
+With the above two reports, I generated further reports that helped me answer the business queries listed in the EDA section above:
 1. [Top 10 Products 20 vs 21](https://github.com/sashfaq911/Atliq-Hardwares-Excel-Data-Analytics/blob/Projects/Sales%20Analytics/Top%2010%20Products.pdf)
 2. [Division Level Report](https://github.com/sashfaq911/Atliq-Hardwares-Excel-Data-Analytics/blob/Projects/Sales%20Analytics/Division%20Level%20Report.pdf)
 3. [Top & Bottom 5 Products By QTY](https://github.com/sashfaq911/Atliq-Hardwares-Excel-Data-Analytics/blob/Projects/Sales%20Analytics/Top%20%26%20Bottom%205%20Products.pdf)
 4. [New Products Sold 2021](https://github.com/sashfaq911/Atliq-Hardwares-Excel-Data-Analytics/blob/Projects/Sales%20Analytics/New%20Products%202021.pdf)
 5. [Top 5 Countries by Net Sales 2021](https://github.com/sashfaq911/Atliq-Hardwares-Excel-Data-Analytics/blob/Projects/Sales%20Analytics/Top%205%20Country%202021.pdf)

-### 📊 Financial Report Creation
+### 📊 2.
+Financial Report Creation
 ---

  - Generated P&L (profit and loss) reports to assess the financial performance of AtliQ Hardware over year, month, and markets.